bentomhall/nih-system/homebrewery/core.homebrew.md

 The target of a spell or magical effect must be within the effect's range.
 For a spell like magic-missile, the target is a creature.
 For a spell like fireball, the target is the point in space where the ball of fire erupts.

 Most effects have ranges expressed in feet.
 Some effects can target only a creature (including you) that you touch.
 This is denoted as a range of Touch.
 Other effects, such as the shield spell, affect only you.
 These effects have a range of Self.
-Effects that create cones or lines of effect that originate from you also have a range of Self, indicating that the origin point of the effect must be you (see “areas-of-effect” later in the this chapter).
+Effects that create cones or lines of effect that originate from you also have a range of Self, indicating that the origin point of the effect must be you (see Areas of Effect later in the this chapter).

 Once an effect is cast, its effects aren't limited by its range, unless the effect's description says otherwise.